M981 FISTV: History

 Among its several advantages, the hammerhead could be raised from behind protective terrain or concealing cover.
 Although gyroscopes had their weaknesses, these systems were replaced or supplemented with other location & positioning systems, such as GPS.
-The crew could also use basic land navigation skills, like triangulating from known terrain features, should gyros or technology fail.
+Should gyros or technology fail, the crew could also use basic land navigation skills, like triangulating from known terrain features.
 The FISTV had several limitations, including the vehicle's poor performance compared to the M2 Bradleys and M1 Abrams tanks with which it maneuvered, forcing the other vehicles to wait while the FISTV labored to keep up.
 Its top-heavy design made it prone to rollovers.
 The lack of a heavy weapons system or enhanced armor meant that the crew depended solely on the supported element for protection.
-It could not move with the hammerhead deployed in the raised position and it took the gyroscopes about 10 minutes to spin up, stabilize and locate once the vehicle's crew was parked and setup.
+It could not move with the hammerhead deployed in the raised position and had a planning time of 3 minutes, 30 seconds plus the time it took the north-seeking gyrocompass (NSG) to align.

 The M981 FISTV has been supplanted by the M7 Bradley and M1131 Stryker fire support vehicles.